 A weekly community lottery, tickets are just £1 each and cash prizes range from £25 all the way up to the jackpot of £25,000.
-Plus there are regular bonus prizes like iPads, short breaks away, and - if you're in the draw on 30th October - £1000 John Lewis vouchers!
+Plus there are regular bonus prizes like iPads, short breaks away and £1000 high street vouchers.
 The best bit for us as we work to maintain an old and historic building is that 50p from every ticket comes straight to us as your chosen charity, and another 10p will go to other local causes.

 What is The Painswick Centre?

 The building now known as The Painswick Centre was given to the town well over 100 years ago thanks to the generosity of the wealthy Frances Sarah Williams.
 Originally called The Painswick Institute & Working Men’s Club (or The 'Stute as it was affectionately known for many decades), it was opened to great fanfare in September 1907, and provided somewhere the local community could mix together in large numbers, regardless of class or religion.
 The Institute was founded as a charity to be managed by Trustees, which is how it is still run today.

 According to the original Deed of Trust, the